0800 987 1040

 1. Rescuing the company as a going concern

-2. Achieving a better result for the company’s creditors as a whole than would be likely if the company were wound up, or
+2. Achieving a better result for the company’s creditors as a whole than would be likely if the company were liquidated, or

 3. Realising the assets of the company in order to make a distribution to one or more secured or preferential creditors.